 Truvada side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Truvada: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Truvada: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Common Truvada side effects may include: